11 Core Value Relationship Examples Couples Should Follow

 When both partners in a relationship have the same core values, it can help to create a strong and lasting bond.

-Why is having Core Values Important?
+Why is Having Core Values Important?

 Core values are so important because they help us to stay true to ourselves.
 In a relationship, it can be easy to get caught up in the other person and lose sight of who we are as individuals.

 By having core values, we can stay grounded and remember what is truly important to us.
-It can be easy to forget our values when we are in the midst of a disagreement with our partner, but if we can remember what we value most, it can help to keep the relationship on track.
-If you are a respectful person, you can get mad or disagree without getting loud, mean, or violent.
+It can be easy to forget our values when we are in the midst of a disagreement with our partner.

-How do Core Values Apply to Relationships?
+How Do Core Values Apply to Relationships?

 There are many ways that core values can apply to relationships.
 One of the most important ways is that they can help to strengthen the bond between partners.